 What types of radiologists are there?

 Commonly radiologists undergo subspecialisation in the form of fellowship training to focus their expertise and practice, most commonly this takes the form of an additional year at the end of their training.
-Usually this is taken at a different centre from the centre in which they did their core radiology training, often this is overseas.
-Broadly-speaking, radiologists may be grouped into being 'diagnostic' or 'interventional', although the groups are not mutually-exclusive with a large degree of overlap.
+Usually, this is taken at a different center from the center in which they did their core radiology training, often this is overseas.
+Broadly-speaking, radiologists may be grouped into being 'diagnostic' or 'interventional', although the groups are not mutually exclusive with a large degree of overlap.

-- no specific subspecialty, although will usually have one or more subspecialty 'interests'
+- no specific subspecialty, although will usually have one or more subspecialty 'interest'